London

 Windsor

-The city of Windsor is beautifully situated on the River Thames west of London.
-The town is not only home to the royal family’s castle and castle, Windsor Castle, but also to the traditional educational institute Eton College.
+The town of Windsor lies beautifully on the River Thames west of London.
+The city is not only home to the royal family’s castle and castle, Windsor Castle, but also to the traditional educational institution Eton College.
+You can also take a walk along the main street High Street, where you will find, for example, the atmospheric town hall, Windsor Guildhall, which was built from 1687.
+In the street plan of the town hall building is an open colonnaded hall that was formerly a market place.

 Brighton Pier